-The following administrative regulations were developed with input and feedback from the District’s Grading and Assessment Committee.
+The following administrative regulations were developed with input and feedback from the district’s Assessment and Grading Committee with input from stakeholders.
 These administrative regulations will be reviewed on an annual basis.

 - Report Cards - The purpose of report card grades is to communicate the student’s level of mastery of the designated Texas Essential Knowledge and Skills (TEKS) - based instructional objectives.
 EIA (LEGAL)

 - A student’s 504 Plan or Individualized Education Program (IEP) determines appropriate application of these administrative regulations.
 EIE (LOCAL)

-- Students who have modified curriculum in any one or more content areas, the general education and/or special education teacher should apply the appropriate code to the student’s report
+- Students who have modified curriculum in any one or more content areas, the general education and/or special education teacher should apply the appropriate code to the student’s report card.

 - Gradebook - All grades recorded in the gradebook will relate directly to one or more TEKS-based instructional objectives.
 EIA (LOCAL)

-- If a student fails to meet the standard of 70% or greater on a class assignment or assessment, reteaching/intervention followed by an opportunity to demonstrate, relative mastery of the specific TEKS objectives will occur as defined by EIA (LOCAL).
+- If a student scores less than an 80 on an assessment, re-teaching/intervention followed by at least one opportunity to demonstrate relative mastery of the specific TEKS objectives will occur as defined by EIA (LOCAL).
 The grade for the second opportunity shall replace the initial grade up to a maximum grade of 80.

 - Campuses, in their Campus Grading Policy, may set a reasonable time limit for students who need additional opportunities to demonstrate mastery.
 The policy and practice of giving multiple opportunities to demonstrate mastery will be applied in the best interest of the individual student.
 Reteach/intervention and additional opportunities should occur within the same six-week period.